lefko2000/kuebiko/README.md

 Kuebiko is the japanese god of knowledge.
 Early on in our creation, we took to naming our "katas" or coding challenges after japanese mythology.

-We hope to challenge you as you will be challenged in your work at Mansa and so designed this test with this in mind.
-It is important to us to gather feedback on this process as well, and so please don't hesitate to make it known.
+We hope to challenge you as you will be challenged in your daily work at Mansa and so designed this test with this in mind.
+It is important to us to gather feedback on this process as well, and so please don't hesitate to let us know what you think!